 Definition of Independent Variable

 As its name suggests, an independent variable is one which remains unaffected by other variables.
 Alternately known as the predictor variable, explanatory variable, controlled variable.
-It is a variable; the researcher has control over its selection and manipulation, i.e. the levels can be changed.
+It is a variable; the researcher has control over its selection and manipulation, i.e. the levels can be changed, or it changes on its own due to circumstances.
 Moreover, its effect on other variables is measured and compared.

 Definition of Dependent Variable

 A dependent variable is a consequence of an independent variable i.e. it is variable that measures the effect of the independent variable on the test units.
 It is also known as the criterion or measured variable.

 It is something that the experimenter observes during an experiment and is influenced by the experiment.
 It is expected to change in response to some other factors.
 The revised value of the dependent value depends on the independent variable.

 The significant differences between independent and dependent variable are explained in the following points:

 - The variable whose values are deliberately changed by the researcher in order to obtain the desired outcome is called an independent variable.
 The variable, which changes its values in order to reciprocate change in the values of the independent variable is called the dependent variable.

 - The values of the independent variable can be changed as per requirement, by the researcher.
 Conversely, the value of the independent variables is unchangeable.